krb5/krb5/doc/rst_source/krb_admins/admin_commands/kdb5_ldap_util.rst

 .. _kdb5_ldap_util_options:

 **-D** *user_dn*
-      Specifies the Distinguished name (DN) of the user who has sufficient rights to perform the operation on the LDAP server.
+      Specifies the Distinguished Name (DN) of the user who has sufficient rights to perform the operation on the LDAP server.

 **-w** *passwd*
       Specifies the password of *user_dn*.
 This option is not recommended.